California may allow more ill, dying inmates to leave prison - KESQ

 It would ease the current standard, which critics say is so restrictive that it keeps inmates locked up who are too sick to be dangerous.
 That not only fills prison beds unnecessarily, they say, but is costly because the inmates often require the most expensive and intensive care.

-Ninety-one California inmates died while they were awaiting compassionate release between January 2015 and April 2021, according to the nonprofit advocacy group FAMM — nearly a third of those who were waiting.
+Ninety-one California inmates died while they were awaiting compassionate release between January 2015 and April 2021, according to the nonprofit advocacy group Families Against Mandatory Minimums (FAMM) — nearly a third of those who were waiting.
 During that time, 304 inmates sought compassionate release, but just 53 were released through the courts.

 “Unfortunately, due to flaws in the current system, too few people are being released and far too many are dying before the process is completed,” the group said in a recent report.